wds4/electron-react-boilerplate-ipfs/README.md

 ```
 I didn't make any changes to the main process.
 The IPFS node is accessed entirely through the renderer process.
 See [this file](https://github.com/wds4/electron-react-boilerplate-ipfs/blob/main/src/renderer/pages/lib/ipfs/ipfsHttpClient.ts) for the relevant functions.

 The IPFS node must be installed separately by the user and running on the local machine for this to work.
-The easiest way for the user to do this is to download, install and run [IPFS Desktop](https://docs.ipfs.tech/install/ipfs-desktop/), although there are other ways to do it as well.
+The easiest way for the user to do this is to download, install and run [IPFS Desktop](https://docs.ipfs.tech/install/ipfs-desktop/) (or could be done at the terminal).

+I am currently looking for a way to incorporate basic IPFS Desktop functionality into my app so that the user won't necessarily have to do the IPFS installation separately.
+If you know how to do this, let me know!

 ## Install